AdobeDocs/commerce-merchant-services.en/help/live-search/boundaries-limits.md

 - [Tier Pricing](https://experienceleague.adobe.com/en/docs/commerce-admin/catalog/products/pricing/product-price-tier) and [Special Pricing](https://experienceleague.adobe.com/en/docs/commerce-admin/catalog/products/pricing/product-price-special) are not supported in the [!DNL Live Search] field and Product Listing Page Widget.
 - Product prices do not include value-added tax (VAT).
 - Content search is not supported.
 - There is a limit of 10k products that can be paginated.
+While this limit can be increased, it can impact performance.
+Make sure you provide meaningful ways to filter products in case a category or search result has lots of products so that shoppers do not have to use deep pagination.
 - There is a hard limit of 1MB per attribute, including description and custom attributes.
 - The search adapter does not support product attributes that are created with a custom source model and used as facets.
 To support this functionality, you must use the [Product Listing Page Widget](plp-styling.md).